General data protection regulation - 25 May 2018

 In addition to the above items to help our clients with their own data:

-- We re-examined all our vendor contracts to ensure our suppliers are GDPR compliant and we have made a list of sub-processors.
+- We re-examined all our vendor contracts to ensure our suppliers are GDPR compliant and we made a list of sub-processors.

 - We are undergoing a full audit of our own information (where, what, who has access, retention period), including a full list of all the clients for whom we process data and the contact details of who to contact in case of a suspected breach.
 We need night and day contact details for the person in charge of personal data compliance at every client.
 Please contact us to supply these details.